outlook32.exe - Is outlook32.exe trojan, malware, or a virus?

 What is the outlook32.exe location, where is it stored on my computer?

-Note on file and folder locations: Remember that although many files are always in default file locations, some files can easily be moved to different locations or change names like many spyware, adware, or popup programs do.
-If you suspect you have spyware or adware, check to see if you see a similiar names stored elsewhere.
+Note on file and folder locations: Remember that although many files are always in default file locations, some files can easily be moved to different locations or change names like many virus, spyware, or malware do.
+If you suspect you have a virus or spyware, check to see if you see a similiar names stored elsewhere.
 It always helps to check your tasklist also to see what is currently running on your computer.
 You can always view the tasklist on your computer by pressing ctrl-alt-del to view your "task manager", and then click the "processes" tab.
 This will show you all tasks running on your computer.
 Dll files will NOT show on your computer tasklist, as dll files are actually part of other processes.
 You may see similiar program names running if spyware or adware is on your computer, for example, outlook32.exe may be slightly misspelled to keep you from finding it, or spyware and adware may be named very similiar to a system file.
 Make sure always check the location of tasks or processes if you are concerned. outlook32.exe can also be used by other programs or software, as there is no standard on software program names what companies choose.

 Yes, I would remove outlook32.exe if it was on my computer.
 If you wish to do this, and you get an error message because you cannot access it, you should first terminate the task in your tasklist and then attempt to add it to your recycle bin again.